yurinoviello/AI_Metaphors/README.md

    - Outputs errors for missing paths or inputs.

 2. **Manim Animation**:
-   - The generated Manim script will be written to the working directory specified by `--working_dir`.
+   - The generated Manim script will be written to the working directory specified by `--working-dir`.
    - Manim will execute the script to generate the animation.

 ---